- Oops!Something went wrong.Please try again later.

 Towards the end of 2019 a review of the capital structure of the group was carried out, resulting in the M&A process that commenced in April 2020 and was finalised in May 2021.

-The outcome of the process is that the activities in Sweden, Finland, and Germany has been sold.
-Most of the proceeds from the sale will be used to reduce the debt of the group by approximately DKK 60m in June 2021 and a further DKK 11m in May 2022, after which the remaining bond debt will be DKK 102m.
+The outcome of the process was that Stockholms Auktionsverk, the auction house in Karlstad Hammarö and 3 auction houses in Germany has been sold.
+Most of the proceeds from the sale has been used to reduce the debt of the group by approximately DKK 60m in June 2021.
+A further repayment of debt of DKK 11m will be made in May 2022, after which the remaining bond debt will be DKK 102m.
 Further, the terms of the remaining bond debt have been adjusted, lowering the interest rate, and changing the amortization so the bond debt is a standing loan until the maturity date in December 2024.

-The sale of the Swedish, Finnish, and German subsidiaries result in an accounting loss as the book value of the sold activities is higher than the achieved sales price, resulting in an impairment loss of DKK 29m.
-This loss is included in 2020 in Result from discontinued operations.
+The sale of Stockholms Auktionsverk, the auction house in Karlstad Hammarö and 3 auction houses in Germany result in an accounting loss as the book value of the sold activities is higher than the achieved sales price, resulting in an impairment loss of DKK 23m.
+This loss is included in Result from discountinued operations primarily in 2020.

 Guidance for 2021

-Following the sale of the Swedish, Finnish, and German activities our guidance for the continuing business is unchanged at:
+Following the sale of Stockholms Auktionsverk, the auction house in Karlstad Hammarö and 3 auction houses in Germany our guidance for the continuing business is unchanged at: